modxorg/Docs/en/building-sites/tutorials/creating-a-blog.md

 </p>
 ```

  The first part takes the publishedon Resource field, and formats it into a nice, pretty date.
-The `<time>` tag gives more context to search engines and screen readers.
+The `<time>` tag gives more context to search engines and screen readers, [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/time).

  Secondly, we then display a Tag listing for this Blog Post.
 You can see how we reference a "tags" Template Variable - we haven't created this just yet, so dont worry - and then pass it as a property to the 'tolinks' snippet.
 The tolinks snippet comes with [tagLister](/extras/taglister "tagLister"), and translates delimited tags into links.
 This means our tags become clickable!
 We've specified a 'target' Resource of 1, or our home page.
 If your blog was in another page besides home, you'd change the ID number there.